Gravimetry: Satellite gravimetry

-Currently, the static and time-variable Earth's gravity field parameters are being determined using modern satellite missions, such as GOCE, CHAMP, Swarm, GRACE and GRACE-FO.
-The lowest-degree parameters, including the Earth's oblateness and geocenter motion are best determined from Satellite laser ranging.
+Currently, the static and time-variable Earth's gravity field parameters are determined using modern satellite missions, such as GOCE, CHAMP, Swarm, GRACE and GRACE-FO.
+The lowest-degree parameters, including the Earth's oblateness and geocenter motion are best determined from satellite laser ranging.

 Large-scale gravity anomalies can be detected from space, as a by-product of satellite gravity missions, e.g., GOCE.
 These satellite missions aim at the recovery of a detailed gravity field model of the Earth, typically presented in the form of a spherical-harmonic expansion of the Earth's gravitational potential, but alternative presentations, such as maps of geoid undulations or gravity anomalies, are also produced.

-The Gravity Recovery and Climate Experiment (GRACE) consists of two satellites that can detect gravitational changes across the Earth.
-Also these changes can be presented as gravity anomaly temporal variations.
+The Gravity Recovery and Climate Experiment (GRACE) consisted of two satellites that detected gravitational changes across the Earth.
+Also these changes could be presented as gravity anomaly temporal variations.
 The Gravity Recovery and Interior Laboratory (GRAIL) also consisted of two spacecraft orbiting the Moon, which orbited for three years before their deorbit in 2015.